benburrill/picoputt/README.md

 but if you want to know how the sausage is made, see [the code](shaders/drag).

 ### Measurement
-TODO: explain what I'm doing, and what parts of it are weird
+TODO: explain what I'm doing, and what parts of it are weird/wrong.

 TODO: explain problem of discontinuities at walls - heat kernels as solution?